marcusportmann/inception/README.md

    cd dist/ngx-inception
    npm link
    ```
-3. To launch the *inception-sample* back-end application, execute the following command
+3. To launch the *demo* back-end application, execute the following command
-   in the *src/inception-sample/target* directory in a Terminal window, after building
+   in the *src/demo/target* directory in a Terminal window, after building
    the Java components of the Inception Framework.
    ```
-   java -jar inception-sample-1.0.0-SNAPSHOT.jar
+   java -jar demo-1.0.0-SNAPSHOT.jar
    ```
-4. To launch the *inception-sample* front-end application, execute the following command
+4. To launch the *demo* front-end application, execute the following command
    in the *inception/src/inception-angular* directory in a Terminal window, after building
    the Angular components of the Inception Framework.
    ```